heychazza/LevellingTools/README.md

 This has been tried and tested with players, who've expressed how much more they prefer this system over OP-based pickaxes like other servers.
 Don't miss out on the chance to make your server stand out from the rest!

 ## Installation
-If you're a [Patreon](https://patreon.com/mcplugins) member, just head to #levellingtools in the Discord Server to access the precompiled versions.
-If you aren't, you'll need to compile it yourself.
 1. If you already haven't, you'll need maven and git.
 2. Then `git clone` this repository to your local computer.
 3. Change into the directory and run `mvn clean install`.